 i’ve been making a sort of study of anc gk textbooks of the 19th and early 20th. they keep turning up in op-shops and they’re much easier to learn anc gk from than the latest textbooks which have become imo a little ‘conceited in their wisdom’. the old-fashioned first form grammar is naïve and pure, with the only spin on it being the pro-biblical one, before it was obscured by all the modernistic (and post-) spins of the 20th century, all despite the honest attempts to eliminate spin from language teaching; so the politics in them is glaringly evident.

-so school languages like latin and greek were taught as second languages from the chantable paradigms into which the original had been potted up by the scholars responsible, and chantable vocabulary lists. a student who learnt a language in this way never heard the natural language until sent out into the field, so the pupils, though children of native speakers, often had to learn the potted-up version as if a foreign language, so different was the school-learned version from the native language it tried to represent.
+from these older highschool textbooks it is possible to understand what it means that school languages like latin and greek were taught as second languages from the chantable paradigms and equally chantable vocabulary lists into which the originals had been potted up by the scholars responsible, possibly the scythians. a student who learnt a language in this way never heard the natural language until sent out into the field, so the pupils, though children of native speakers, often had to learn the potted-up version as if a foreign language, so different was the school-learned version from the native language it tried to represent.

-language change was then as now faster than textbooks could keep up with. so teachers educated in this way, the learned celts who educated young romans for example, were having to continue to teach native speakers from the same textbook, long after the language had continued to evolve through bride-exchanging, conquest and immigration et al. the text book, chantable paradigm version, which had only ever been a very imperfect misrepresentation of a snapshot in time of a rapidly evolving language, even began to glow with a sort of sacredness the more antiquated it became, though seldom more than two or three generations old, until a virtual fossilisation occurred in the renaissance. the result was a thoroughly artificial language, yet it carried so much prestige that the natural speakers of the original were regarded in some instances (notably welsh and greek) as inferior languages and were replaced by the chantables in schools for the elite, which over the generations provided a leg-up into civilisation for the locals by teaching it to them until the original language at last died out.
+regular language change was then as now faster than textbooks could keep up with, and with intermarriage, settlement of soldiers in foreign lands and fosterage of foreign children, it was even more dramatic. so teachers educated in this way, the learned celts who educated young romans for example, were having to continue to teach native speakers from the same textbook, long after the language had become almost unrecognisableas their own. the text book, the chantable paradigm version, which had only ever been a very imperfect misrepresentation of a snapshot in time of a rapidly evolving language, even began to glow with a sort of sacredness the more antiquated it became, though seldom more than two or three generations old, until a virtual fossilisation occurred in the renaissance. the result was a thoroughly artificial language, yet it carried so much prestige that the natural speakers of the original were regarded in some instances (eg greek) as inferior languages and were replaced by the chantables in schools for the elite, which over the generations provided a leg-up into civilisation for the locals by teaching it to them until the original language at last died out.

-this system disappeared when the celtic ’empire’ went down (we can’t assume we know when that was, as i’ll explain later) and attempts at reconstruction were made during the renaissance. the most recent instance of this we have is the ancient greek, which we are told was reconstructed from the old texts that surfaced after the fall of Constantinople. many of these texts were translated inexpertly around the fantasies of impassioned reconstructionists, whose work has never been checked except tautologically, according to the lexicography and grammar they themselves invented, all debate being knock-out competition instead of respectful consideration of all viewpoints.
+this system disappeared when the church gained dominion and attempts at reconstruction were made during the renaissance. the most recent instance of this we have is the ancient greek, which we are told was reconstructed from the old texts that surfaced after the fall of Constantinople. many of these texts were translated inexpertly around the fantasies of impassioned reconstructionists, whose work has never been checked except tautologically, according to the lexicography and grammar they themselves invented, all debate being knock-out competition instead of respectful consideration of all viewpoints.

 there’s more coming, but it’s a good beginning if you can loosen up on believing the textbooks on the antiquity of the inflected languages.